 As a public sector body, Cannock Chase CCG is required under the 2010 Equality Act to make provision for various obligations and legally-mandated duties conferred on us by the Act (known as the ‘Public Sector Equality Duty’ or PSED).
 These PSED requirements relate to the CCG as an NHS Commissioner, local system leader and as an employer.
 When deploying our commissioning functions, we are required to promote equality and diversity and tackle health inequalities.
 Part of these duties relate to the publication of certain strategy documents, including our CCG objectives in this area, along with annual equality and inclusion reports to show how we are performing against those.

 The CCG is committed to promoting equality in the local community and further afield.
-A joint Equality and Diversity Strategy is currently under development with Stafford and Surrounds CCG and South East Staffordshire and Seisdon Peninsula CCG - planned for publication in early 2017.
-View Cannock Chase CCG's latest Equality and Inclusion report.
-The Equality and Diversity Strategy is being updated along with our Equality Objectives, and we will be going out to consultation in 2017.
+A joint Equality and Diversity Strategy 2017 - 2020 has been developed with Stafford and Surrounds CCG and South East Staffordshire and Seisdon Peninsula CCG.
+The strategy outlines the new equality objectives for the CCG.
+You can also view the action plan which details how the strategy will be delivered.

-Our Health Profile provides more information about the current demographics of the local population in Cannock Chase.
+Our pdf Health Profile (270 KB) provides more information about the current demographics of the local population in Cannock Chase.

 Equality and Inclusion Annual Report